ansys/pyensight/doc/source/native_documentation.rst

 Native API reference
 ********************

-The :ref:`"Native"<ref_cmdlang_native>` API is the result of direct conversion from EnSight command language into
-Python syntax.
-In EnSight, one can select a block of command language from the command dialog and copy it to the clipboard in this format.
+The :ref:`"native Python API"<ref_cmdlang_native>` is the result of direct conversion from EnSight command language into Python syntax.
+In EnSight, you can select a block of command language from the command dialog and copy it to the clipboard in this format.
 There are many limitations to this interface.
-For example, there is no mechanism to query values and the scripts are highly order dependent.
-For new development, consider the :ref:`"Object"<ref_object_api>` API where possible.
+For example, there is no mechanism to query values and scripts are highly order dependent.
+For new development, consider the :ref:`"Ensight object API"<ref_object_api>` where possible.

 .. toctree::